James Zogby: Career

-Harassment
+In November 2024, Zogby announced his decision to run for the DNC Vice Chair position.

+Victim of harassment

 Zogby has been the target of repeated anti-Arab threats, for which at least three men have been convicted and sent to prison.
-In 1980 Zogby's office in Washington, D.C. was fire-bombed.
+In 1980 Zogby's office in Washington, D.C. was fire-bombed by terrorists in the Jewish Defense League.
 In July 2006, during the 2006 Lebanon War, Zogby and other senior Arab American Institute employees were threatened in emails and voice mail messages from Patrick Syring, a career Foreign Service Officer of the U.S. State Department.
 Syring accused Zogby and the Arab American Institute of being part of Hezbollah, and Zogby of being an anti-Semite.
 Syring said, "The only good Lebanese is a dead Lebanese.
 The only good Arab is a dead Arab."
 In one email, Syring wrote, "You wicked evil Hezbollah-supporting Arabs should burn in the fires of hell for eternity and beyond.
 The United States would be safer without you.".
 In a March 2008 email to a television station that had aired an interview with Zogby, Syring accused Zogby and the Arab American Institute of "promoting the interests of Hezbollah, Hamas and Arab terror".
 Syring was sentenced on July 11, 2008, to one year in prison for civil rights violations.
 He was released early on January 30, 2009.